2qx/vermont.cool/no-pox/README.md

 - A global pandemic should slow if 5 out of every 6 people have immunity.

 - The United States has stockpiled 300 million smallpox vaccines and 2 million courses of treatment―enough vaccines for the US to obtain herd immunity.

-- Most healthcare workers have NOT been vaccinated for smallpox.

 ## Smallpox causes death and blindness